A Short Guide to Writing Good Property Descriptions

 property description

-Before investing in real estate, people take their time in making decisions to avoid making the wrong one.
-As an agent or developer, you’re not just trying to look for tenants or someone to buy your property, you are helping people decide by moving them closer to finding a place to call home.
+Before investing in real estate, people take their time to make the right decision.
+As an agent or developer, you’re not just looking for a tenant or buyer, you’re guiding someone in their journey to find a place they can call home.

 READ ALSO: Pros and Cons of Investing in Real Estate in Kenya

-“X Apartments has a manicured landscape with ample parking which has 20 slots.
-The property entrance has a driveway leading to the main door which excludes you from noise on the road.
-The swimming pool is the perfect place to hold parties with your friends and loved ones.
-Next to the pool is the newly constructed gym.”
+“X Apartments has a manicured landscape with ample parking space that accommodates up to 20 vehicles.
+The property entrance features a long driveway leading to the main door, offering privacy and shielding you from the roadside noise.
+The swimming pool provides the perfect setting to host parties with friends and loved ones.
+Just beside it is a newly constructed gym, ideal for your daily workouts.”

 3. Take Clear Photos

-Your listing photos help property seekers to see how your property looks like before they can visit the place physically.
+Photos play a crucial role in giving perspective to property seekers.
+Remember, you are their eyes.
+Your listing photos give potential buyers or renters a visual feel of the property before they ever visit in person.
+That’s why it’s important to take your time and capture high-quality images of the most appealing and essential parts of the house.
+Well-taken photos can spark interest and entice people to reach out for more information. see how your property looks like before they can visit the place physically.
 It is important to spend time taking good photos of the most important parts of the house to entice people to give you a call to inquire further.

 4. Location.
 Location.
 Location.